aclement/spring-xd-fluent/README.md

 ## How does it work

 The interesting part is when using lambdas or Rx flows.
-Basically spring-xd-fluent will generate XD modules on the fly that embed the code expressed as a lambda or Rx flow, it then registers these modules dynamically as part of the `deploy()` operation before it deploys the stream.
-Keep in mind that currently the prototype tidies up after itself (so when you run `deploy()` again it will delete anything it created previously).
+Basically the code will generate XD modules on the fly that embed the code expressed as a lambda or Rx flow, it then registers these modules dynamically as part of the `deploy()` operation before it deploys the stream.

 ## FAQ

-Q. Can I name a stream?
-A. Not at the moment.
-Streams created via this API are given a special name so we can reliably find them again and delete them (same as code based modules).

-Q. If it tidies up every time I deploy, how do I create two streams with this?
-A. You can't right now, this is for experimenting with single streams.
-This restriction will be lifted very soon.